Jongyeong/vision0966/README.md

 # vision0966

-Jongyeong LEE 2014170966 EE, Korea University for ENGINEERING DESIGN Ⅰ -software course.
+Jongyeong LEE 2014170966 EE, Korea University for ENGINEERING DESIGN Ⅰ -software course. <br>
+It was completed at July, 2016.

   # Introduction <br>
   If we input 'word' or 'ID', this code will collect pictures from twitter and analyze which brands appear in them.<br>